CityofToronto/bdit_data-sources/ttc/basic_filter_cis.md

 !['ttc_1114_514_s6'](gtfs/img/ttc_1114_514_s6.png)

-The green points represent the GTFS data, and the red points are the CIS data.
+The green points represent the GTFS data, and the purple points are the CIS data.

 ---